 Therapy Solutions for: Family, Parenting, Depression, Anxiety, Divorce, Trauma, Communication, Anger Management, Sex and Sexuality, Grief and Loss, Drugs and Alcohol, and Couples/Marital Issues.

 As couples and family therapists, we can best serve you when multiple people are involved, working together toward a solution.
-As such, children of any age are welcome in sessions and some in-home services can be arranged, if necessary.
+As such, children of any age are welcome in sessions.
 In addition, our therapists often work together in co-therapy teams to offer multiple perspectives and solutions for you and your loved ones.

 All CFTC therapists are supervised by highly experienced, qualified supervisors, and are prepared to assist individuals, couples, and families with concerns.